32 (number): Mathematics

-The first 32 rows of Pascal's triangle read as single binary numbers represent the 32 divisors that belong to this number, which is also the number of sides of all odd-sided constructible polygons with simple tools alone (if the monogon is also included).
+The first 32 rows of Pascal's triangle read as single binary numbers represent the 32 divisors that belong to this number, which is also the number of sides of all known odd-sided constructible polygons with simple tools alone (if the monogon is also included).

 There are also a total of 32 uniform colorings to the 11 regular and semiregular tilings.